RNF32

 RING finger protein 32 is a protein that in humans is encoded by the RNF32 gene.

-The protein encoded by this gene contains two RING ring finger motifs.
+The protein encoded by this gene contains two RING finger motifs.
 RING finger motifs are present in a variety of functionally distinct proteins and are known to be involved in protein-DNA or protein-protein interactions.
 This gene was found to be expressed during spermatogenesis, most likely in spermatocytes and/or in spermatids.
 Several alternatively spliced transcript variants exist, but their full length natures are not clear.